 The Strategic Development and Operational Delivery Committee NOTED the financial position at 30 th September 2022 and the update in respect of the evaluation of the programme being undertaken this year.
 SDODC PENTRE AWEL (LLANELLI WELLNESS CENTRE) (22)138 The Committee received the update report on the Pentre Awel project.
 Mr Lee Davies stated that the update is for information and confirmed that the Health Board is in negotiation with Carmarthenshire County Council with regard to reducing ongoing costs associated with rates, etc; however discussions have not yet concluded.
 Mrs Wilson confirmed that any difference in costs for development must follow due process and will be reported through SDODC and the Board.
 The Strategic Development and Operational Delivery Committee NOTED the progress in the development of the Pentre Awel project, the actions to confirm the Health Board involvement in the project and the overall timeline.
 SDODC SOUTH WEST CANCER CENTRE (22)139 The Committee received the South West Wales Cancer Centre Strategic Programme Case report.
 Mr Lee Davies stated that the update report is for information and follows discussion at the November 2022 SDODC meeting.
 The draft Strategic Programme Case (SPC) will be circulated to SDODC members for comment with responses to Mr Lee Davies by 31 December 2022.
 The SPC will be taken to the January 2023 Board LD meeting.
 ALL The Strategic Development and Operational Delivery Committee NOTED the draft South West Wales Cancer Centre Strategic Programme Case, focusing on non-surgical oncology.
-SDODC HEALTH IMPROVEMENT AND WELLBEING CENTRE Ms Joanne Dainton, joined the meeting.
-HEALTH IMPROVEMENT AND WELLBEING CENTRE HEALTH IMPROVEMENT AND WELLBEING CENTRE Ms Joanne Dainton, joined the meeting.
+SDODC HEALTH IMPROVEMENT AND WELLBEING CENTRE (22)140 Ms Joanne Dainton, joined the meeting.
 The Committee received the Health Improvement and Wellbeing Centre report.
-Ms Joanne Dainton highlighted: • Approval in principle had been received from the Health Board Executive to purchase a property in Llanelli, subject to confirmation of funding from WG and a successful planning application for change of use.
-HEALTH IMPROVEMENT AND WELLBEING CENTRE Ms Joanne Dainton, joined the meeting.
-The Committee received the Health Improvement and Wellbeing Centre report.
-Ms Joanne Dainton highlighted: Approval in principle had been received from the Health Board Executive to purchase a property in Llanelli, subject to confirmation of funding from WG and a successful planning application for change of use.
-The planning application for change of use is about to be submitted.
-It is hoped that this will be considered by the planning committee at the meeting on 2 February 2023.
-HEALTH IMPROVEMENT AND WELLBEING CENTRE Ms Joanne Dainton, joined the meeting.
-The Committee received the Health Improvement and Wellbeing Centre report.
-Ms Joanne Dainton highlighted: Approval in principle had been received from the Health Board Executive to purchase a property in Llanelli, subject to confirmation of funding from WG and a successful planning application for change of use.
-The planning application for change of use is about to be submitted.
-It is hoped that this will be considered by the planning committee at the meeting on 2 February 2023.
-The team is updating WG regularly.
-WG has confirmed that their decision will be made as soon as possible following confirmation that the planning application is successful.
-SDODC (22)140 HEALTH IMPROVEMENT AND WELLBEING CENTRE Ms Joanne Dainton, joined the meeting.
-The Committee received the Health Improvement and Wellbeing Centre report.
-Ms Joanne Dainton highlighted: Approval in principle had been received from the Health Board Executive to purchase a property in Llanelli, subject to confirmation of funding from WG and a successful planning application for change of use.
-The planning application for change of use is about to be submitted.
-It is hoped that this will be considered by the planning committee at the meeting on 2 February 2023.
-The team is updating WG regularly.
-WG has confirmed that their decision will be made as soon as possible following confirmation that the planning application is successful.
-It is hoped that the purchase of the property will be made in the 2022/23 financial year.
-HEALTH IMPROVEMENT AND WELLBEING CENTRE Ms Joanne Dainton, joined the meeting.
-The Committee received the Health Improvement and Wellbeing Centre report.
-Ms Joanne Dainton highlighted: Approval in principle had been received from the Health Board Executive to purchase a property in Llanelli, subject to confirmation of funding from WG and a successful planning application for change of use.
-The planning application for change of use is about to be submitted.
-It is hoped that this will be considered by the planning committee at the meeting on 2 February 2023.
-The team is updating WG regularly.
-WG has confirmed that their decision will be made as soon as possible following confirmation that the planning application is successful.

-treatment and early intervention services.
+Ms Joanne Dainton highlighted: • Approval in principle had been received from the Health Board Executive to purchase a property in Llanelli, subject to confirmation of funding from WG and a successful planning application for change of use. • The planning application for change of use is about to be submitted.
+It is hoped that this will be considered by the planning committee at the meeting on 2 February 2023. • The team is updating WG regularly.
+WG has confirmed that their decision will be made as soon as possible following confirmation that the planning application is successful. • It is hoped that the purchase of the property will be made in the 2022/23 financial year.
+There are challenges from the local community who are expressing concern, mainly because the services to be delivered are drug and alcohol related.
+A press statement will be issued promoting the health improvement and wellbeing development, which will provide additional preventative and treatment and early intervention services.
 Objections are anticipated from Ward councillors and the local community.